narengan/cis/administrating.md

 # Administrating your IBM CIS

-IBM CIS provides many ways to properly administer your brand presence, your account security, and your support process.
-We recommend working through each of our administrative best practices to ensure your customers and content are best served by the CIS network.
+IBM CIS provides many ways to administer your brand presence, your account security, and your support process.
+We recommend working through each of our administrative best practices to ensure that your customers and your content are best served by the CIS network.

 **Recommendations:**